Algo-Practice-Kit/Algorithms/Heather/ContainsDuplicates.md

 ## Prompt

 Given an integer array nums and an integer k, return true if there are two distinct indices i and j in the array such that nums[i] == nums[j] and abs(i - j) <= k.
+(So if the same num occurs twice, is the distance between their idices less than <= k?)

 ### Examples